Entries from June 2008 ↓

 James Stephens, “White Fields”

 - Read some poems.
-Take time to look through a few poetry books.
+Take time to look through a few poetry books or explore some poetry online.
 Enjoy the poems.
+Anthologies, which contain many poems, make the search easier.

 - Add more lines.
 Select lines 2, 3, and 4 in the same way.
 Choose your lines carefully—your poem must make sense.